melvidoni/resume/content/students/ugradpositions.md

 - _Project:_ Security issues admitted in commit messages.
 You will be mining commit messages from open-source GitHub projects, and analysing the text using different NLP techniques.
 [Read more at ANU CECS website](https://cs.anu.edu.au/research/student-research-projects/security-issues-admitted-commit-messages-hons).

+- _Project:_ Privacy and Security in MSR Research.
+You will conduct a systematic literature review to understand what open science means for MSR research, how it affects participants' privacy and what are the major concerns.
+You will have to read a large number of papers, synthesise their content, and produce visualisations and analysis to create new knowledge.
+It is possible that you will also conduct an anonymous online survey to triangulate those results with your systematic literature review.
+[Read more at ANU CECS](https://cs.anu.edu.au/research/student-research-projects/privacy-and-security-msr-research-hons-open).

+- _Project:_ Privacy and Technical Debt.
+You will conduct a systematic literature review to understand what privacy means for software development when analysed through the lens of TD.
+You will have to read a large number of papers, synthesise their content, and produce a taxonomy of privacy debt and its most addressed smells.
+You will have to summarise information, create visualisations and thorough, in-depth analysis.
+[Read more at ANU CECS](https://cs.anu.edu.au/research/student-research-projects/privacy-technical-debt-hons-open).

 **Insights on Devs**